dfinity/portal/docs/developer-docs/defi/rosetta/icp_rosetta/data_api/transactions.md

                     "hash": "93a19bfa37db0200cec77281cd8a0602a4375a7367338e7c6973f93a42e6eb5e"
                 }
 ```

+## Example

-The request is the following:
+An example request would resemble the following:

 ```json
 curl --location '0.0.0.0:8081/block/transaction'  --header 'Content-Type: application/json' --data '{